dcuartielles/bash_site/README.md

 ## Updates

+### 20220209: a single creation script

+* made a single script to create sites, thus called *create_site.sh* from a single execution avoiding mistakes happening in step-by-step instructions
+* also, corrected a bug in *empty_site.sh* provoked during the migration to a single configuration file

 ### 20220208: a config file to rule them all

 * unify all configuration variables into a single file *config/config.conf*